Product Diversification to Lead Digital Textile Printing Inks Market Growth, States Fact.MR

 Expert analysis, actionable insights, and strategic recommendations of the highly seasoned chemicals and materials team at Fact.MR helps clients from across the globe with their unique business intelligence needs.

-Europe High Temperature Coatings Market- Consumption of high temperature coatings across Europe is estimated to reach a value of US$ 2.15 billion by the end of 2032, up from US$ 1.46 billion at present, expanding at a CAGR of 3.9% during the forecast years of 2022-2032.
+Hard Coatings Market- The global hard coatings market revenue topped US$ 750 Million in 2020, in spite of recessionary impacts induced by the COVID-19 pandemic.
+Sales remained high amid high uptake in the food processing industry.
+Future prospects are likely to receive significant nudge, with the market anticipated to reach a valuation exceeding US$ 1 Billion by 2031.

-Bioinspired Materials Market- The global sales of the Bioinspired Materials in 2021 was held at US$ 40.1 Bn.
-With 5.7%, the projected market growth during 2022 - 2032 is expected to be slightly lower than the historical growth.
-Revenue through Medical application is expected to be the highest revenue generator, with a projected CAGR of over 7% during 2022 – 2032.
+Automotive Ceramics Market- The market for automotive ceramics experienced steady growth until 2020, closing in at approximately US$ 2 Billion amid high deployment across several automotive allied industrial domains, most notably across electronics manufacturing.
+A new forecast by Fact.MR anticipates demand for automotive ceramics to expand 1.4X from 2021 to 2031.

-Chameleon Inspired Polymers Market- The global sales of the Chameleon-inspired Polymers in 2021 were held at US$ 850 Million.
-With 12%, the projected market growth during 2022 - 2032 is expected to be significantly higher than the historical growth.
-The Shape Memory Polymers is expected to be the highest revenue-generating category, projected to register an absolute dollar opportunity of US$ 1.6 Billion during 2022 – 2032.
+Solid State Battery Market- In 2020, the global Solid State Battery Market were valued at US$ 56.9 million.
+At around 30% CAGR, projected market growth during 2021 - 2031 is expected to be significantly higher than previous years.
+By 2031, the market for portable solid state batteries is expected to account for an absolute dollar opportunity of nearly US$ 911 Million.

-Cryogenic Ethylene Market- Worldwide consumption of cryogenic ethylene is estimated at US$ 4.78 Bn in 2022.
-Detailed industry analysis has revealed that, the global cryogenic ethylene market is forecast to reach a valuation of US$ 11.53 Bn by 2032, expanding at a CAGR of 9.2% during 2022-2032.
+Super Absorbent Polymers Market - Detailed industry analysis reveals that worldwide super absorbent polymer consumption is predicted to increase at 4.9% CAGR to reach a valuation of US$ 9.7 Billion by 2032.

-Abrasives Market- The global abrasives market was valued at US$ 54.03 Bn in 2020.
-Consumption of abrasives is expected to increase at a CAGR of 5.5% to reach a market valuation of US$ 97.7 Bn by the end of 2031.
+Paper Dyes Market- The global paper dyes market is slated to experience modest growth through 2021 and beyond, with worldwide revenue having surpassed US$ 950 Million as of 2020.
+A new forecast by Fact.MR estimates that paper dye revenues will increase at a decade-long CAGR of over 2%.

 About Us: